 If you’re unsure of what a plumber referral program is, we’ve got you covered.
 Essentially, it’s an incentive for a customer to recommend your services to their friends and family.
 And when that referral turns into a job, you reward that customer for it.

 Therefore, when your technicians are learning how to sell plumbing services, make sure you’re also training them on how to communicate the value of referrals.
-Because with a plumber referral program, you can generate new leads and sell more to existing ones.
+With a plumber referral program, you can generate new leads and sell more to existing ones.

 For example, the offer might look something like this: